weigert/TinyEngine/README.md

     - SDL2:    apt-get install libsdl2-dev libsdl2-ttf-dev libsdl2-mixer-dev libsdl2-image-dev
     - GLEW:    apt-get install libglew-dev
     - Boost:   apt-get install libboost-system-dev libboost-filesystem-dev

     - DearImGUI (already included!)
     - g++ (compiler)

 Currently TinyEngine has only been tested on linux (Ubuntu 18 LTS).
 It would be possible to port to windows, but I lack a dedicated windows development environment to reliably port it.
 I might do this in the future.

-## To-Do
-	- Audio Interface isn't very good because I haven't built many audio interfaces in the past, just basic ones.
-I will have to do a project focused around playing sounds to improve it adequately.

 ## License
 MIT License